 - The borrower did not receive a courtesy overdue notice.

 - The borrower loaned the item to another party and it was returned late.

 - The borrower is against the principle of fining as a penalty or the rate of fees and/or replacement and processing costs.

 Examples of situations in which fines may be waived:

 - The borrower had a major illness requiring hospitalization or extended absence.

-- An emergency occurs within the immediate family e.g., death or severe illness, etc.
+- An emergency occurs within the borrower's immediate family (e.g., death or severe illness).

-- An official police/security report is provided in the case of library items that were stolen while checked out to the borrower.
+- An official police or security report is provided in the case of library items that were stolen while checked out to the borrower.

 - Fines were assessed due to library error.